Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 water/ soil).
 This volume of water depends on the volume of soil (influenced by depth interval and by volumetric gravel content) and the volumetric fraction of water that is contained by the soil between field capacity and wilting point.
-GSIF reports AWC with a precision of 1 mm and a maximum range of 0–2000 mm.
+GSIF and LandGIS report AWC with a precision of 1 mm and a maximum range of 0–2000 mm.

 Values for AWC are preferably assessed for the fine earth fraction per